Similar Figure Worksheets

-- How did one shape become another?
-Untwist the plot of these shapes
+- Independent Practice - How did one shape become another?
+Untwist the plot of these shapes on the grids.

 - Exploring Similar Figures Five Pack - It is amazing what you can get out of two similar figures.